Wisconsin Warrant Search

 Wisconsin Fugitive Warrant

 Any time a person flees one jurisdiction to avoid sentencing from a conviction.
 This warrant differs from others in that it is made in one jurisdiction and carried out in another.
-If the wanted convicted criminal is located, or believed to be located in, another jurisdiction, law enforcement will depend on a judge’s fugitive warrant to make the arrest.
+If the convicted criminal is located or believed to be in another jurisdiction, law enforcement will depend on a judge’s fugitive warrant to make the arrest.
 The technical expression for a fugitive warrant is a Fugitive from Justice Warrant.
 There doesn’t need to be a conviction to justify a fugitive warrant in Wisconsin.
 It is also issued because a person flees a jurisdiction after being charged with criminal activity.

 Wisconsin Search Warrant